You know that just chucking it in the recycling bin doesn’t solve the problem.

-Plastic bags also make excellent bricks, including even foil-covered snack bags, without stuffing them into a bottle.
+Plastic bags also make excellent bricks without stuffing them into a bottle.
 It is necessary to melt the plastic and pour it into a mold.
 Like bottle bricks, bricks from melted plastic bags can withstand tremendous pressure.

 Plastic roofs from bottles have tremendous advantages over other common roofs in tropical countries.
 They do not attract insects, leak, or collapse in heavy rain like grass roofs.
 They do not conduct heat and make interiors unbearably hot like tin roofs.

 Filter sewage with it

 Kibera, Kenya, Africa’s largest urban slum comprises twelve villages.